QuentinRa/blog.quentinra.dev/maths/graph/terms/cycle_basis.md

 [Go back](..#advanced-terminology)

 Let $E$ the set of edges, **ordered**.
-If you are not given a order for the edges, create one.
-If the graph is not directed, arbitrarily pick a direction for each each edge.
+If you are not given an order for the edges, create one.
+If the graph is not directed, arbitrarily pick a direction for each edge.

 We are writing each cycle as a vector of values such as $C_n = (0, ...,1,-1)$